Chapter 1 : Beg

 “You left her.”

-“Ginny,” he confirmed, squirming in her grip and turning to face her, “What
+“Ginny,” he confirmed, squirming in her grip and turning to face her, “What are you doing?”

 “She showed up at the Burrow in tears, and wouldn’t tell anyone why.
 I only just figured it out a few days ago when I walked in on her throwing things around her room.
 Your letter was on the floor.
 What is going on?
 What don’t I know?”